 CFD trading carries a high level of risk to your capital compared to other kinds of investments, and prices could move rapidly against you.
-It's possible to lose more than your initial deposit and you may be required to make further payments.
 Therefore, CFD trading may not be appropriate for everyone and we recommend that you understand the risks, and seek independent professional advice if necessary, before deciding whether to start CFD trading.

 Experience our powerful online platform with pattern recognition scanner, price alerts and module linking.